Another pillar on which Old

 brightness, and therefore, it is also believed that:

 "... the distance to a Cepheid can be calculated from its period

 and its average brightness (or luminosity as observed from the earth)."

-In principle, determining the value of the (proposed) expansion rate of
+In principle, determining the value of the (believed) expansion rate of

 the Universe (referred to as the Hubble Constant, or H.C.) is rather